Honda HR-V review

 More reviews for HR-V SUV

-There are S, SE, SE, EX and Sport trims, and all cars come with cruise control, electric heated door mirrors, flip-up back seats, a multifunction steering wheel, alloy wheels and a full set of safety kit, including automatic emergency braking.
+There are S, SE, EX and Sport trims, and all cars come with cruise control, climate control, flip-up back seats, a multifunction steering wheel, alloy wheels and a full set of safety kit, including automatic emergency braking.
 Further up the range, the HR-V features kit such as LED headlights, panoramic glass and Garmin sat-nav.

 The HR-V name isn't new to Honda - it was used on an older high-riding model before the term crossover had been invented, and was arguably a precursor to the current trend for small models offering off-road looks and hatchback running costs.